-Research can be an exciting and dynamic part of academia (if you are a King High School student, make sure to scroll down to the second half of the post).
+Research can be an exciting and dynamic part of academia (if you are a King High School or Arlington High School student, make sure to scroll down to the second half of the post).
 Riverside is fortunate to have so many universities and we often receive questions about conducting research in the park.
 We encourage research and academic achievement, however, because we are a preserve, there are a few rules and regulations to bear in mind.
 Please visit HERE for the municipal codes.

 Approval must be sought if the research in question involves:

 Approval is not needed if the research in question:

 - only requires that you walk into the park and look at or take photos of specimens

 Please remember: any collection is prohibited without permission.